 In order to fix your solar lights, first, you need to understand how your solar lights work.

-In this section, we will give you a quick idea of the main solar lights components and how they actually work, so let’s dive in.
+In this section, we will give you a quick idea of the main components of solar lights and how they actually work, so let’s dive in.

 1. Solar Panel

-Needless to say, this is the most important component of your solar lights.
+Needless to say, this is the most important part of your solar lights.